 Learn more about heart transplantation.

 A ventricular assist device (VAD) is a type of mechanical pump that augments the flow of oxygenated blood from your heart to your body, used as a short- or long-term treatment.
 We can surgically implant it in your chest cavity, or you can wear it outside of your body.

 ECMO is a technique where your blood is withdrawn from a large vein in your body, then passed through a pumping mechanism and a device that adds oxygen and removes carbon dioxide.
 Your blood is then returned to your circulatory system and circulated throughout your body.
 ECMO is typically a short-term treatment protocol for respiratory failure resulting from such things as infection, pneumonia, trauma or smoke inhalation.

 UCHealth has been named an ECMO Center of Excellence–Gold by the Extracorporeal Life Support Organization.

 Inside the heart are four valves—pulmonary, tricuspid, aortic and mitral.
 When healthy and working properly, these valves keep the blood flowing in the right direction.

-They can lose function due to a variety of causes, called heart valve disease.
+These valves can lose function due to a variety of causes.
+This is called heart valve disease.
 Heart valves may not open completely (stenosis) or may not close completely (regurgitation).
 Surgical intervention is often the preferred course of treatment for heart valve disease.

 The mitral valve is the most commonly repaired heart valve, but all four of the valves may be repaired depending upon the nature and severity of heart valve disease present.